cloud104/automated-tests/executors/postman/kube-prometheus-stack/README.md

 ### Alertmanager

 - Checks if the health endpoint is as expected.
 (Expected: "OK")
-- Check have active Alertmanager on Prometheus.
+- Check have active alertmanager on prometheus.

 ### Node-exporter